 - Cure All Mutations - Immediately removes all mutations from your character, both good and bad.
-Free, but you only get one use per game.
+Can only be used once per game.
+No piety cost.

 - 20% chance: If possible, remove 1-7 random good mutations.
 Otherwise, reroll from the remaining options.

 - 30% chance: Summons either (1d3 + XL/10) hostile angels (more likely if you are high level) or a swarm of "creeping doom" (i.e. random insects, arachnids, and worms).

 - 20% chance: Recites the Axioms of Law at you, inflicting confusion, sleep or paralysis (equal chance of each).

 - 20% chance: Halves your current nutrition level.